Hands-on With TurtleBot 3, a Powerful Little Robot for Learning ROS

 In both models, the single-board computer interfaces with a control board, powered by an ARM Cortex-M7, to which the servos and battery are connected.
 This board, developed by Robotis and called OpenCR, is programmable with the Arduino software development environment.
 So in addition to using ROS to control the robot, you can also program additional behaviors using Arduino’s C/C++ functions and libraries.

-Finally, the entire body of the TurtleBot 3 is open source, meaning that you can 3D-print most of it yourself, or make changes to the design to create completely new parts.
+What’s more, the entire body of the TurtleBot 3 is open source, meaning that you can 3D-print most of it yourself, or make changes to the design (see CAD data for Burger and Waffle) to create completely new parts.

 Price and Availability

 The official launch of the TurtleBot 3 will be at ICRA in Singapore later this month, and we hear that there might be a huge party involved.
-But if you are an academic user, good news: You can pre-order the TurtleBot 3 starting today; the Burger is available for US $499, and the Waffle is $1599 (see prices in euros and yen here).
+But if you are an academic user, good news: You can pre-order the TurtleBot 3 starting today at a discounted price; the Burger is available for US $499, and the Waffle is $1599 (see prices in euros and yen here).
 Pre-orders end on May 29th, and after that the two TurtleBot 3 models will be available to all users at a suggested retail price of $549 and $1799, respectively.
 Shipping starts on June 5th.

 Now let’s take a look at the hardware and software of each model.